Let’s take a closer look at possibilities:

 - Autonomy for all stock items

-SYSPRO has 20 digits for bin location IDs (4.611686e+80th).
+ERP Software has many digits for bin location IDs (4.611686e+80th).
 This may not help you today, but may give some future planning tools and help in you start bin tracking.

 Have you considered a matrix design to structurally layout your bins?